RLS in Geneva

 Jan is the Director of RLS Geneva.
 He studied history and political sciences with a special focus on Africa in Hanover, Germany and Dar Es Salaam, Tanzania.
 Before coming to Geneva, he was the regional director of the RLS office for Southern Africa since 2015.
 He has a background in politics and social activism.

 Project Manager Social Rights

 A graduate in political science and an activist in the anti-globalisation movement, Jeanne has worked for various organisations, including Attac France, an association where she was responsible for expertise and publications.
-In the RLS team in Geneva, she supervises projects on the question of social rights.
+Since she joined the RLS team in Geneva in 2020, she supervises projects on the question of global social rights.